 Despite the issues seen in the retailing of luxury jewellery over the course of 2020, the category faced no major product shortages during the year as the COVID-19 pandemic did not result in any major interruptions to the supply chains of the category’s leading players.
-However, declining demand did force the category’s leading brands to review their pricing policies and marketing campaigns so as to maintain profitability at a time of flagging demand.
+However, declining demand did force the category’s leading brands to review their pricing policies and marketing campaigns in order to maintain profitability at a time of flagging demand.

 At the end of the review period, many Thai consumers remained extremely reluctant to purchase luxury jewellery via e-commerce.
 This was mainly due to the risk of unwittingly purchasing fake and counterfeit items, but also due to the perceived risk of online payment fraud and the lack of confidence in delivery services.